Home

 “I have known Darlene Pinter for years, and my respect and admiration for her and her work and presence in the world just keeps growing.
 Whether it’s her writing — which is clear, honest and lovely — or her careful attentiveness in conversation and journeying together, she is a voice to trust and a friend to keep.”

-Karen Stiller, Author of “The Minister’s Wife: a memoir of faith, doubt, friendship, loneliness, forgiveness and more,” and a senior editor of Faith Today
+Karen Stiller, Author of “The Minister’s Wife: a memoir of faith, doubt, friendship, loneliness, forgiveness and more,” and former senior editor of Faith Today